 Muscle weakness may mean that the patient cannot shut their eyes.
 If they try to close their eyelids, the white of the eye can still be seen.
 This is dangerous, because the eye can easily be damaged.
 Damage to the eye can lead to blindness.
-For further information read the ILEP Learning Guide: How to care for eye problems in leprosy.
+For further information read Prevention of blindness in Leprosy (2006).